The JJN Bifacial 200W Solar Panel is our cheapest per watt pick, and we rate it 80 out of 100.

 Conclusion: JJN Bifacial 200W Solar Panel

-After testing it against the other top portable solar panels for camping, the JJN Bifacial 200W Solar Panel earns its place as our cheapest per watt pick.
+Tested against every other portable solar panel for camping on this list, the JJN Bifacial 200W Solar Panel came out as our cheapest per watt pick at 80 out of 100.

-Its standout strength: One of the lowest prices per watt of any 200W panel we compared.
+The lowest cost per watt of any 200W panel we compared is the reason it wins.

 So:

-The main thing to weigh before you buy: Rigid 23-pound glass panel is not made for pack-in portability.
+You do give something up.
+Rigid 23-pound glass panel is not made for pack-in portability is the catch.

-If you want budget-focused rv and off-grid owners who want fixed-mount 200w at the lowest possible cost per watt., it belongs at the top of your shortlist.
+This one is for budget-focused rv and off-grid owners who want fixed-mount 200w at the lowest cost per watt in this guide

-Still comparing?
-See exactly where the JJN Bifacial 200W Solar Panel ranks against the full field in our 10 Best Portable Solar Panels for Camping 2026 guide.
+Still weighing it up?
+See how it stacks against the full field in our 10 Best Portable Solar Panels for Camping 2026 guide.